-The financial statements are presented in Canadian dollars, which is also the Company's functional currency, unless otherwise indicated.
+The consolidated financial statements are presented in Canadian dollars, which is also the Company's functional currency, unless otherwise indicated.

-The financial statements were authorized for issue by the Board of Directors on May 1, 2017.
+The consolidated financial statements were authorized for issue by the Board of Directors on April 30, 2018.

-The preparation of financial statements in compliance with IFRS requires management to make certain critical accounting estimates.
+The preparation of consolidated financial statements in compliance with IFRS requires management to make certain critical accounting estimates.
 It also requires management to exercise judgment in applying the Company's accounting policies.
 The areas involving a higher degree of judgment of complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 3.

-a) Going Concern of Operations
+a) Continuance of Operations

 These consolidated financial statements have been prepared on a going concern basis, which assumes that the Company will continue to realize its assets and discharge its obligations and commitments in the normal course of operations.
-At December 31, 2016, the Company is in the research stage, has accumulated losses of \$24,775,687 since its inception and expects to incur further losses in the development of its business.
-The Company will require additional funding to continue its research and development activities, which casts substantial doubt about the Company's ability to continue as a going concern.
+At December 31, 2017, the Company is in the research stage, has accumulated losses of \$30,790,017 since its inception and expects to incur further losses in the development of its business.
+The Company incurred a consolidated net loss of \$6,014,330 during the year ended December 31, 2017 and, as of that date, the Company's consolidated current liabilities exceeded its total assets by \$319,997.
+The Company will require additional funding to continue its research and development activities which may not be available, or available on acceptable terms.
+This casts substantial doubt about the Company's ability to continue as a going concern.